Configuration and Discovery

 • In the Dynamic Applications field, select the Dynamic Application you want to align.

-• In the Credentials field, select the credential specified in the table.
+• In the Credentials field, select the SOAP/XML credential you created for NGINX.

 • Click the Save button.